 Come up with a Winning Course Idea and Create It

 You can also consider niche overlapping.
 An example is “How to use Canva to create stunning visuals for your blog posts.”
 Canva is a design software that bloggers and businesses widely use.
 But by positioning your course to be about Canva + blogging, you immediately make it more valuable and unique.
-The key here is to come up with the idea that’s unique and in demand.
+The key here is to develop an idea that’s unique and in demand.

-Once you come up with course ideas, it’s time to validate them.
+Once you develop course ideas, it’s time to validate them.
 The best way to validate your ideas is by surveying potential students.
 Before that, you need to define your target audience.
 To do that, answer the following questions:

 - Who is your target audience?
 (E.g., female entrepreneurs, stay-at-home moms, etc.)